cowprotocol/cowswap/README.md

 CoW Swap is the first trading interface built on top of CoW Protocol.

-It allows you to buy and sell tokens using gas-less orders that are settled peer-to-peer among its users or into any on-chain liquidity source while providing MEV protection.
+It allows you to buy and sell tokens using gasless orders that are settled peer-to-peer among its users or into any on-chain liquidity source while providing MEV protection.

 - 🐮**Official Website**🐮: <https://swap.cow.fi/>